Overview of C++ development in Visual Studio

-A project is basically a set of source code files and resources such as images or data files that are built into an executable file.
+A project is basically a set of source code files and resources such as images or data files that are built into an executable program or library.

-Visual Studio provides support for any build system or custom build tools that you wish to use, with full support for IntelliSense, browsing and debugging:
+Visual Studio provides support for any project system or custom build tools that you wish to use, with full support for IntelliSense, browsing and debugging:

-- MSBuild is the native build system for Visual Studio.
+MSBuild is the native project system for Visual Studio.
 When you select File > New > Project from the main menu, you see many kinds of MSBuild project templates that get you started quickly developing different kinds of C++ applications.

-In general, you should use these templates for new projects unless you have a specific reason to use CMake or another project system.
-Some projects have a wizard that guides you step-by-step through the process of creating a new project.
+In general, you should use these templates for new projects unless you are using existing CMake projects, or you are using another project system.
 For more information, see Creating and managing MSBuild-based projects.